-When his trusted informant inside the Opposition becomes embroiled in a murder, Collins finds himself drawn deep into the conflict, his burgeoning romance with Almaisa—and his loyalties—upended.
-In an instant, he's caught in the crosswinds of a revolution.
-Summoning his skills as a once-vital spymaster, he sets out to learn the truth behind the Arab Spring, earn Almaisa’s love, and uncover the murky border where Bahrain’s secrets end and America’s begin.
+When his trusted informant inside the Opposition becomes embroiled in a murder, Collins finds himself drawn deep into the conflict.
+His budding romance with Almaisa—and his loyalties—are upended; in an instant, he's caught in the crosswinds of a revolution.
+Drawing on all his skills as a spymaster, he sets out to learn the truth behind the Arab Spring, win Almaisa’s love, and uncover the murky border where Bahrain’s secrets end and America’s begin.

-"A remarkable debut" (Joseph Kanon, bestselling author), The Peacock and the Sparrow unflinchingly probes the hazards of involvement, the elusiveness of truth, and the power and perils of belief.
+"A remarkable debut" (Joseph Kanon, New York Times bestselling author), The Peacock and the Sparrow explores the hazards of involvement, the elusiveness of truth, and the power and perils of belief.